Expert Q&A: How to ease your cat’s worries during a visit to the vet

 Your feline is no different.
 If they are treated by a vet who is considerate of their natural needs, they are unlikely to find the experience quite so unsettling.

-Finding a good vet should therefore be a high priority for any cat owner.
+Particularly if your cat has anxiety, finding a good vet should be a high priority for any cat owner.
 Luckily, International Cat Care have done the hard work for you.

 The IIC have created a list of Cat Friendly Clinics — veterinary practices that meet their high expectations.
 Requirements for accreditation include excellent space organisation, equipment and staff handling procedures.